 When the first few of many long days had passed

-I found – that I walked these days, with others
+I found – that I walked these days, either with others

-or alone in quiet reflection of this who had passed long before me
+or alone in quiet reflection of those who had passed long before me

 we spoke in other languages; yet shared a common experience

 Always I met the darkness of night – with gladness – for at the end of the day